kulbachcedric/PersonalizedAutoML/README.md

 # personalized automated machine learning

-This repository are the results of the paper published on ECAI '19.
+This repository are the results for our approach towards a personalized automated machine learning approach published on ECAI '20.

 ```
 @inproceedings{DBLP:conf/ecai/KulbachPT20,